Sweden at the Olympics: BMX freestyle

 BMX freestyle has been included in the Olympic programme since 2020.
 Sweden has yet to participate in the discipline.

 BMX racing

 BMX racing has been included in the Olympic programme since 2008.
 Sweden has yet to participate in the discipline.

 Mountain biking

 Mountain biking has been included in the Olympic programme since 1996.
-Sweden has participated many times.
+Sweden has participated every time except for 2000.

-Sweden has won one medal so far; the gold medal Jenny Rissveds gained when she won the women's event in 2016.
+Sweden has won two medals so far; Jenny Rissveds won gold in the women's event in 2016 and bronze in the same event in 2024.
 The best placement in a men's event was by Fredrik Kessiakoff who finished 12th in the men's event in 2004.

 Road cycling

 Road cycling was included in the Olympic programme in 1896.
 It returned in 1912 and has remained in the Olympic programme ever since.
 Sweden first participated in 1912 and has participated in the discipline in every Summer Olympic games since then except for 2020.

 Sweden's most successful athlete in the discipline was Ragnar Malm with 1 gold, 1 silver and 1 bronze medal.
 He won his gold medal together with Erik Friborg, Algot Lönn and Axel Persson in men's team time trial in 1912.

 Sweden's two remaining gold medals were won by Harry Stenqvist in men's individual time trial in 1920 and Bernt Johansson in men's individual road race in 1976.

 The most successful female Swedish cyclist in the discipline was Emma Johansson who won two silver medals in women's individual road race, first in 2008 and then again in 2016.

 The Swedish athlete with most participations in the sport was Michael Lafis who participated in 4 Olympic Games between 1988 and 2000.

 Sweden also participated in road cycling at the 1906 Intercalated Games without winning any medals in the discipline.
 IOC has retroactively decided to no longer recognize those games as official Olympic games.